Fiorenzo Senese: I never search for the photograph

-Italian Fiorenzo Senese's frames capture the city's symmetry at Jamaat's 18th anniversary show, before heading to Venice Biennale
+Italian Fiorenzo Senese's frames capture Mumbai's symmetry at Jamaat's 18th anniversary show, before heading to Venice Biennale

 Storyline.
 PICS COURTESY/FIORENZO SENESE